sureshrupasinghe89/engineering-governance/.github/security/sca-fossa/README.md

 ## Prerequisites

 - A FOSSA API key stored as a GitHub secret such as `FOSSA_API_KEY`
-- A Linux or macOS runner with network access to your FOSSA endpoint
+- A Linux runner with network access to your FOSSA endpoint
 - For the optional vulnerability gate, a FOSSA project scope convention that can be resolved from `scope-id-prefix`, `github-org`, and `repo-name`

 ## Usage